 Human Oversight and Appeals

 To enable users to appeal decisions, explanations, or at least justifications, may be important.
 For example, a system might be transparent about what information was used as input for a decision to allow users to check the accuracy of the data; explanations of individual predictions might allow end users to spot possible shortcuts or identify sources of unfair decision; explanations might suggest to end users that the model lacks important context information for a case that should be brought up in an appeal.
 A right to an explanation is frequently discussed among regulators as a neccessary step to make appeals effective.
-In the US banks needs to provide an explanation when declining a loan (independent of whether they use machine learning) and in the European Union a right to explanation was part of earlier drafts of GDPR.
+In the US, banks need to provide an explanation when declining a loan (independent of whether they use machine learning), and in the European Union a right to explanation was part of earlier drafts of the General Data Protection Regulation (GDPR).
 However many open questions remain about how regulators can ensure that those explanations are effective, rather than companies providing meaningless compliance answers.

 Accountability and Culpability